Heights on a Data Line Plot

 Independent working time(15 minutes)

-- Release students to gather information on student height and complete the Student Height Line Plot worksheet.
+- Release students to gather information on student height and complete the Classmate Height Line Plot worksheet.
 Although students may work in pairs, allowing each student to be responsible for their own worksheet promotes engagement and personal accountability.

 Enrichment: Students can write student birth dates instead of ‘x‘ marks on their graph and analyze the added layer of information (i.e. Is there a correlation between tallest students and age?
 Why or why not?)